 Pros: Leaving the flexibility for UE implementation, while do not restrict the UL power;

-Cons: Complicated.
+Cons: Complicated; Network not aware of power class used for sounding SRS; It allows unnecessary relaxation for certain architectures.

 Option 2: Using fixed ΔPPowerClass for 4Tx based on the minimum capability architecture, i.e. 4*23 dBm.

-Define 3dB for t2ry, 6dB t1ry, for all cases without considering other architectures.
+Define 3dB for t2ry, 6dB for t1ry, for all cases without considering other architectures.

 Pros: Simple and power achievable irrespective of architectures.
+Network aware of power class used for sounding SRS.

 Cons: Unnecessarily restrict output power for architectures with at least a 26dBm RF chain.